 Admittedly, it is unhelpful that some sources often use “unified communications” and “unified messaging” interchangeably, as IT PRO notes.
 The truth is that unified messaging is only one possible component of UC, with many other options coming into play as well.
 We’ll discuss the full inclusions later on in the article.

-Because of the range of its applications and integrations, unified communications does constitute a broad term in itself.
-Other than instant messaging, UC systems can also include email, voicemail and faxes.
+Because of the range of its applications and integrations, Unified Communications does constitute a broad term in itself.
+Other than instant messaging, UC systems can also include email, voicemail and application integrations.
 Here, the “unified” part of the equation comes in how messages from different mediums are combined in one mailbox for ready access.

 You can access this centralised mailbox either through a desktop or mobile device.
 The multi-device compatibility allows you to tap into a broad array of flexible features, including inbound call screening, live reply and call return.
-The unified nature of this communication system sheds light on how the wider arrangement of UC also works.
+Users can work from anywhere and provide consistent quality communications with their customers and colleagues.

 There are varying inclusions in service packages, but basic packaged offerings often include these six components: